 Video Transcript: I came to Simplicity after a long career as a journalist, and I'm using those skills as a storyteller in corporate communications.
 It wasn't a smooth transition.
 For a while there, I was swimming in acronyms, and the learning curve was steeper than the stairs next to a broken escalator.
 You know what I mean?
 But adapting my skills as a reporter to what my client needs has helped me get immediate and meaningful results.
 It always starts with listening, asking the questions that perhaps haven't been asked in a while, and not only have the client but of the people I'm writing about.
 I don't know if I'm an advisor, but I do help my clients see things in a new light and see the value of taking complicated concepts that they may be comfortable with, and making them easier for other people to understand.
 I also offer ideas for new ways to approach stories and how they might be received on the other end.
 My background also helped me with cross group collaboration.
 Just as I worked with editors, photographers and graphic artists in the past, I'm now working with managers and PMS, collecting stories, data, photos and graphics.
 And working in media made me a doer.
 I am organized, focused, adaptable when things change on a dime, and still able to deliver on deadline.
 It was just part of my DNA.
 As for being a problem solver, while being a consultant has given me not so much a license as a learner's permit to raise issues, recommend solutions and remain objective, while also wanting the best for my client.
 I want them to succeed so that I may continue to be part of what's become a pretty wonderful adventure.
 I'm learning something new every day, but I'm also learning that I bring value to the team, fresh eyes and proven skills.

-We're celebrating the anniversary of the launch of Lisa Hufford's THIRD book by kicking off the Work Your Way Learning Series, featuring Simplicity consultants doing the work they love, and sharing tips on how they deliver excellence every day!
+We wanted to celebrate the anniversary of the launch of Lisa Hufford's THIRD book by creating the Work Your Way Learning Series, featuring Simplicity consultants doing the work they love, and sharing tips on how they deliver excellence every day!

 Get Back to Work Your way with Lisa Hufford, Nancy McSharry Jensen, and Sarah Duenwald